 Judgment and the use of estimates are required in developing the provision for income taxes and reporting of tax-related assets and liabilities.
 Deferred income tax assets and liabilities represent the future effects on income taxes from temporary differences between the bases of assets and liabilities for financial reporting and tax purposes.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to reverse.
 The probability of realizing deferred tax assets is based on forecasts of future taxable income and the availability of tax planning strategies that can be implemented, if necessary, to realize deferred tax assets.
 We establish a valuation allowance when it is more likely than not that all, or a portion of, a deferred tax asset will not be realized.
 Exposures exist related to various tax filing positions, which may require an extended period of time to resolve and may result in income tax adjustments by taxing authorities.
-We have reduced deferred tax assets or established liabilities based on our best estimate of future probable adjustments related to these exposures.
-On a quarterly basis, we evaluate exposures in light of any additional information and make adjustments as necessary to reflect the best estimate of the future outcomes.
-As of December 31, 2020, we had approximately \$78.6 million of consolidated NOLs prior to consideration of unrecognized tax benefits to offset federal taxable income in future years.
+We have reduced deferred tax assets or established liabilities based on our best estimate of future probable adjustments as necessary to reflect the best estimate of the future outcomes.
 We believe our deferred tax assets and established liabilities are appropriate for estimated exposures; however, actual results may differ significantly from these estimates.

 The interpretation of tax laws involves uncertainty.
 Ultimate resolution of income tax matters may result in favorable or unfavorable impacts to net income and cash flows and adjustments to tax-related assets and liabilities could be material.
 The uncertainty and judgment involved in the determination and filing of income taxes is accounted for by prescribing a minimum recognition threshold that a tax position is required to meet before being recognized in the Consolidated Financial Statements.
 We recognize tax positions that meet the more-likely-than-not threshold as the largest amount of tax benefit that is greater than 50 percent likely of being realized upon ultimate settlement with a taxing authority that has full knowledge of all relevant information.
-We have unrecognized tax benefits of approximately \$33.5 million as of December 31, 2020.
+We have unrecognized tax benefits of approximately \$32.0 million as of December 31, 2021.
 The resolution of tax matters in a particular future period could have a material impact on our provision for income taxes, results of operations and our cash flows.
+See Note 12 - Income Taxes to the Consolidated Financial Statements for further discussion.